denisonroboticslab/robogarden_journal_s24/README.md

 Summary:
 Stopped the calibration and completed the assembling HERO.
 I started working on the Modification of the HERO as the project required.
 Notes:
-Complete the Base Design and read the rest of the paper.
+completing the Base Design and reading the rest of the paper?

+5/16/24

+Summary:
+The base design is completed and the paper reading is done.
+Notes:
+Design the moter stand and base for the rotatory motion.